rcarriga/nvim-notify/README.md

   -- Default timeout for notifications timeout = 5000,

+  -- Max number of columns for messages max_width = nil,
+  -- Max number of lines for a message max_height = nil,

   -- For stages that change opacity this is treated as the highlight behind the window -- Set this to either a highlight group, an RGB hex value e.g. "#000000" or a function returning an RGB code for dynamic values background_colour = "Normal",